light0x00/light-regex/README.md

 </dependency>
 ```

-Step 1, Given a expression and a input string
+Step 1, Given an expression and an input string

 ```kotlin
 val regex = LightRegex("to be[\\w,\\s]+to be")